Sections

 Every month during the 89th Regular Session of the Texas Legislature, Dr. Todd Votteler provides an update on water-related legislation.

-outlook+water: La Niña is here, drought about the same, next three months favor hot and dry
+outlook+water: La Niña persists, drought expands, and the next three months favor hot and dry

-Drought conditions (D1–D4) decreased slightly to 42% of the state from 44% four weeks ago; statewide reservoir storage increased slightly to 75% full, about 5 percentage points below normal for this time of year.
-La Niña is here, with a 60% chance of a return to neutral conditions by May.
-Drought is expected to remain and expand in the southern half of the state.
+Early projections suggest an active Atlantic hurricane season.
+Those epic rains in the valley did nothing for the Rio Grande reservoirs.
+Drought conditions (D1–D4) increased to 68% of the state from 49% of the state four weeks ago; statewide reservoir storage stayed the same at 76% full, about 8 percentage points below normal for this time of year.
+We remain in La Niña conditions with a 62% chance of a return of neutral conditions in the June-July-August season.
+Drought is expected to remain and expand over the next three months leaving only the easternmost part of the state drought-free.